jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

             12:09:38,697 INFO  [org.jboss.ejb.client] (RequestProcessor-10) JBoss EJB Client version 1.0.0.Beta11
             12:09:39,204 INFO  [class org.jboss.as.quickstarts.cmt.jts.mdb.HelloWorldMDB] (Thread-3 (group:HornetQ-client-global-threads-649946595)) Received Message: Created invoice for customer named: Tom
-    * NOTE: You will also get several stack traces in JBoss server 1 console during recovery, these are to be expected as not all resources are available at all stages of recovery.
+    * NOTE: You will also get several stack traces in JBoss EAP server 1 console during recovery, these are to be expected as not all resources are available at all stages of recovery.

             15:55:41,706 WARN  [com.arjuna.ats.jts] (Thread-84) ARJUNA022223: ExtendedResourceRecord.topLevelCommit caught exception: org.omg.CORBA.OBJECT_NOT_EXIST: Server-side Exception: unknown oid
                 at sun.reflect.NativeConstructorAccessorImpl.newInstance0(Native Method) [:1.6.0_22]